piqnt/stage.js/README.md

 ```

 #### Scale To
-Scale to new width/height, if mode is set scale proportionally.
+Scale to a new width/height, if mode is set to scale proportionally.
 Valid modes are:
- - `in`: maximum scale which keeps node edges inside scaleWidth/Height
+ - `in`: maximum scale which keeps node edges inside the scaleWidth/Height
- - `in-pad`: like `in`, but evenly pads node to fill entire scaleWidth/Height
+ - `in-pad`: like `in`, but evenly pads node to fill the entire scaleWidth/Height
  - `out`: minimum scale which keeps node edges outside scaleWidth/Height
  - `out-crop`: like `out`, but evenly crops it to scaleWidth/Height